sr4001/simplemindedrobot/README.md

 ---

-For any questions or support, please [contact us](mailto:your-email@example.com) or open an issue in this repository.
+For any questions or support, please open an issue in this repository.